spacetelescope/jwst_magic/fgs-commissioning/README.md

 Running the Tools
 -----------------
 These tools are best run in the IPython terminal.
-Simply launch the GUI with the following steps:
+Simply activate your Python 3 (preferably Astroconda) environment, and launch the GUI with the following steps:

     In[1]: import jwst_magic